rust-lang/rfcs/text/0000-unified_coroutines.md

     return name; // name not dropped
 }
 ```
-Notice that in this example the argument to first resume call was unused, and the generator yielded only the value which was passed to the second resume.
-This behavior is radically different from the first example, in which the name variable from outer scope was captured by generator and yielded with the second `yield` statment;
+Notice that in this example the argument to first resume call was unused, but was still available from the start of the generator until the first `yield` point.
+The generator has then yielded the value which was passed to the second resume.
+This behavior is radically different from the first example, in which the name variable from outer scope was captured by generator and yielded with the second `yield` statment, and as such is not representable in the current form of generators.

 The value of `name` in previous example is `"Hello"` between its start, and first `yield`, and `"World"` between first and second `yield`.
 And assumes the value of `"Done"` between second yield and a the `return` statement

 The behavior, in which a generator consumes a different value upon each resume is currently not possible without introducing some kind of side channel, like storing the expected value in thread local storage, which is what the current implementation of async-await does.

 The design we propose, in which the generator arguments are mentioned only at the start of the generator most closely resembles what is hapenning.
 By default, every time an argument is passed into the generator, it is then dropped before the next yield.
-And could be stored inside the generator if the user wants to by assigning the value into a new bindinging which is used accros yield points.
+And could be stored inside the generator if the user wants.
+To store a resume argument inside the generator, all the user has to do, is to assign it to a binding, which is used acroos `yield` points.

 ##### Drawbacks